 The building which is made up of 42 floors in the 200 metres (656 ft) high tower, is the joint fourth tallest in the United Kingdom with the nearby Citigroup Centre, and the second tallest in Canary Wharf after One Canada Square.

-Tower 42 which is sometimes referred to as NatWest Tower, is the second-tallest skyscraper in the City of London and the seventh tallest in Greater London.
+#5].
+Tower 24, Broad StreetSometimes referred to as NatWest Tower, Tower 42 is the second-tallest skyscraper in the City of London and the seventh tallest in Greater London.

-The building, which was formally opened in 1981 by Queen Elizabeth II, held the status of tallest building in the City of London for 30 years, until it was surpassed by the Heron Tower in December 2009.
+The building was formally opened in 1981 by Queen Elizabeth II.
+It held the status of the tallest building in the City of London for 30 years until it was surpassed by the Heron Tower in December 2009.

 Year of completion: 1980